 Tony Bellis is experienced in education sector governance, having spent 11 years as a governor is the primary sector, including seven as chair before being elected as a parent governor at The Henley College.
 He serves on the Management Board of the Industry & Parliament Trust and is an industry representative on the Bracknell Forest Economic & Skills Partnership.
 Tony works for an international diversified technology company and leads the company's engagement with central Government and all major external stakeholders.
 He has spent most of his career in sales & marketing, strategic communications and government affairs and is a member of the Chartered Institute of Marketing and the Chartered Institute of Public Relations.
 He holds a degree in Chemistry from the University of Manchester.

-Satwant Deol has recently the College joined as its new Principal from Highbury College in Portsmouth.
+Satwant Deol has recently joined the College as its new Principal from Highbury College in Portsmouth.
 She is an innovative senior education professional with extensive experience of internal and external strategic relationship building in both the Further and Higher Education sectors.
 Her professional career began in software development and she went on to become both the first woman to lead an all male development team and the youngest Head of Department at Coventry University.
 From Higher Education, she moved to the FE sector in London where she developed a reputation for effective change management and for her inclusive, collaborative approach to leadership.

 Whilst at Highbury College, Satwant pioneered new approaches to teaching and learning, involved employers closely in the design, development and delivery of curriculum and created opportunities for students to be closely involved in developments through a newly formed Student Forum and most recently set up the new Solent Marine Academy.